OKayInc/siafs/README.md

 Daemon won't fork and a lot of debug info will be displayed.

 ## Known Issues
-* Extremelly slow for now.
-Needs caching and optimization review.
+* Somehow slow for now.
+Needs L2 caching and optimization review.
 The first release will focus on the logic only.
 * Performance issues when writting big files with libfuse 2.9.x due to lack of the big_write feature.
 This doesn't happen with libfuse 3+.

 ## TODO
-* Caching.
+* L2 Cache.
 * Test under diferent conditions.

 ## Limitations
 The following limitations are due the SIA RenterD api.
 * No extended attributes.
 * No partial writting operations.
 * Filesize limitation due to a combination of Renterd multipart limitation (10,000 parts) and a libfuse fixed bufer size (4kb for libfuse2, 128kb for libfuse3).
-For libfuse 3, maximum filesize is 1.2GB; for libfuse 2, maximum filesize is 40MB.
+For libfuse 3, maximum filesize is 1.2GB; for libfuse 2, maximum filesize is 40MB. (working on this)

 ## More Information
 (not yet)